-• The winningest coach in Sun Devil women’s basketball history and No. 2 in the Pac-12 in most career wins (325), Charli Turner Thorne is at the helm of an Arizona State program that has made it to the postseason 14 of the last 15 years, including a school record five consecutive NCAA Tournament appearances (2005-09).
-ASU’s nine NCAA Tournament appearances under Turner Thorne are six more than what ASU had in the 15 years prior to her arrival in Tempe.
+• The winningest coach in Sun Devil women’s basketball history and No. 2 in the Pac-12 in most career wins (354), Charli Turner Thorne is at the helm of an Arizona State program that has made it to the postseason 15 of the last 16 years, including a school record five consecutive NCAA Tournament appearances (2005-09), two Elite Eight appearances and a pair of Sweet 16 finishes.
+ASU’s 10 NCAA Tournament appearances under Turner Thorne are seven more than what ASU had in the 15 years prior to her arrival in Tempe.
+Has also earned a pair of gold medals with USA Basketball.

-• Coming off a 13-18 season in 2012-13 – ASU’s first losing season since 1999-2000 – and picked to finish 10th in the Pac-12, Turner Thorne and the Sun Devils turned the tables on those who predicted a gloomy 2013-14 campaign as ASU recorded its 10th 20-win season (23) and its ninth NCAA Tournament berth since 2000-01.
+• In 2013-14, ASU recorded its 10th 20-win season (23) and its ninth NCAA Tournament berth since 2000-01.
 The Sun Devils advanced to the second round of the Tournament, the seventh time under Turner Thorne the Sun Devils have been among the final 32 teams or better.

-• Earned her 300th win as ASU’s head coach following the Sun Devils’ come-from-behind 60-53 win at USC on Jan.
+• Earned her 300th win as ASU’s head coach on Jan.
 25, 2013.
 Turner Thorne joined current Stanford coach Tara Vanderveer and former Washington/USC head coach Chris Gobrecht as the only other coaches to earn at least 300 wins while coaching in the Pac-10/12.
 ASU’s 63-60 triumph over No. 20 Syracuse on Dec.
 30, 2013 was the 313th win at ASU for Turner Thorne, moving her into the No. 2 spot on the Pac-12’s all-time wins list.

 • In 2011 led ASU to its sixth NCAA Tournament appearance in seven years and a third-place finish in the Pac-10, ASU’s ninth top-3 conference finish in 11 seasons.